Evacuees from besieged Mariupol describe horrors of Russian attacks

 “They took him off, and then we just heard a gunshot,” Oksana said.
 “We thought that was it.
 When we saw him we started crying from happiness.”

+He said one front line was now downtown, near a theater sheltering hundreds of civilians that was bombed by Russian forces Thursday.

 Maryna Selkova, 41, said the house in which she was sheltering, near the theater and university in the city center, was already on the front line on Wednesday evening.
-She could see members of the Azov Battalion, which has made up a large contingent of Ukrainian front-line forces of the city.
+She could see members of the Azov Battalion, a far-right militia force which has made up a large contingent of Ukrainian front-line forces of the city.

 “Our house was shaking,” she said, her 11-year-old son clinging to her around her neck.